Stripe order in quasicrystals: - Ising model on the octagonal tiling

 \section{$J_1$-$J_2$ Ising model on the octagonal tiling}

-We examine a simplified quasicrystal model based on the Ammann-Beenker tiling pattern.
+We examine a simplified quasicrystal model based on the Ammann--Beenker tiling pattern.
 This aperiodic tiling consists of two fundamental building blocks (tiles): squares and 45$^{\circ}$ rhombuses.
 The structure exhibits six different atomic coordination environments, with the local coordination number $z$ ranging from 3 to 8.
-Our analysis focuses on finite square approximants of increasing size, following Ref. \citep{deneau89}.
+Our analysis focuses on finite square approximants of increasing size, following Ref. \cite{deneau89}.
 The system size grows as $L_k=s^k$, where $k$ is an integer defining the order of the approximant and $s=1 + \sqrt{2}$ is the silver ratio.
 For simplicity, we set the lattice spacing $a=1$.
-We consider $k=3,4,5,6$, corresponding to systems of size $N=$ $239, 1393, 8119, 47321$, respectively (see Fig.~\ref{fig:tiling_def}(a)).
+We consider $k=3,4,5,6$, corresponding to systems with total number of sites $N=$ $239, 1393, 8119, 47321$, respectively (see Fig.~\ref{fig:tiling_def}(a)).
 The forbidden crystallographic rotational symmetry of the approximants is evident in the static structure factor, where an eightfold rotational symmetry encompassing the brightest Bragg peaks appears as shown in Fig.~\ref{fig:tiling_def}(b).

 We are interested in the magnetism of local moments in this lattice to study the competition between quasicrystalline order and magnetic frustration.
-We then study the $J_1$-$J_2$ Ising model on the approximants of the octagonal tiling

-where $S_i=\pm 1$ is the spin at the site $i$ and $J_{1\left(2\right)}$ is the coupling between (next-)nearest neighbors, Fig.~\ref{fig:phases_def}(b).
+We then study the $J_1$-$J_2$ Ising model on the approximants of the octagonal tiling where $S_i=\pm 1$ is the spin at the site $i$ and $J_{1\left(2\right)}$ is the coupling between (next-)nearest-neighbors, Fig.~\ref{fig:phases_def}(b).
 We consider antiferromagnetic interactions: $J_{1} > 0$ and $J_{2} \geq 0$.
-While periodic boundaries often accelerate convergence to thermodynamic limits in crystalline systems, this advantage may not hold for quasicrystals due to their inherent variability in coordination number.
+While periodic boundary conditions often accelerate convergence to thermodynamic limits in crystalline systems, this advantage may not hold for quasicrystals due to their inherent variability in coordination number.
+Moreover, effects due to boundary conditions are rapidly suppressed with growing $L_k$ and do not affect our conclusions.
 We thus consider open boundary conditions and demonstrate in Sections~\ref{sec:neel} and \ref{sec:stripe} that it can successfully reproduce standard finite-size scaling behavior for thermodynamic properties, even for nematic phases.